dolthub/docs/content/reference/cli.md

 If a `<commit-spec>` is provided, the traversal will stop when the commit is reached and rewriting will begin at that commit, or will error if the commit is not found.

+If the `--branches` flag is supplied, filter-branch traverses and rewrites commits for all branches.

-If the `--all` flag is supplied, the traversal starts with the HEAD commits of all branches.
+If the `--all` flag is supplied, filter-branch traverses and rewrites commits for all branches and tags.

 **Arguments and options**

+`-v`, `--verbose`:
+logs more information

+`-b`, `--branches`:
+filter all branches

 `-a`, `--all`:
-filter all branches
+filter all branches and tags